Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: System Model and Problem Formulation

 Following the 3GPP technical specification\cite{3gpp2023ts38211}, the sounding reference signal (SRS) is used as the pilot signal for uplink pilot training.
 The SRS is configured according to the transmission comb number $N_{TC}$ in the frequency domain and with frequency domain code division multiplexing (fd-CDM) for multiple antenna ports.
 For example, assuming the transmission comb number $N_{TC} = 2$ and the UE antenna number $N_R = 4$, the uplink SRS pattern in one resource block (RB) can be illustrated by Fig. \ref{system} (f), where the SRS is configured with every other resource element (RE) and has an fd-CDM length of $4$ to support $4$ UE antennas.
 Based on $N_{TC}$ and the number of RBs, i.e., $N_{RB}$, the received pilot signal matrix $\mathbf{Y}^p$ is with the size of $N_{RF} \times (N_R \times N_c^\prime) = N_{RF} \times (N_R \times N_{RB} \times \frac{12}{N_{TC}})$, where $12$ is the number of consecutive subcarriers that form a RB as defined in \cite{3gpp2023ts38211}.
 Therefore, compared with the size of the uplink channel $\mathbf{H}$, i.e., $N_T \times (N_R \times N_c) = N_T \times (N_R \times N_{RB} \times 12)$, we define the spatial compression ratio as $R_s = \frac{N_T}{N_{RF}}$ and the frequency compression ratio as $R_f = N_{TC}$.

-In the following two sections, to reduce the overall pilot training overhead $C_o$ from the aforementioned two perspectives, i.e., reducing the single-slot pilot training overhead $C_{sl}$ and enlarging the pilot signal period $T_p$, we propose the KDD-SFCEN for single-slot uplink channel estimation and the TUDCEN for slot-level channel extrapolation respectively.
+In the following two sections, to reduce the overall pilot training overhead $C_o$ from the aforementioned two perspectives, i.e., reducing the single-slot pilot training overhead $C_{sl}$ and reducing the times of single-slot channel estimations $\frac{T}{T_p}$, we propose the KDD-SFCEN for single-slot uplink channel estimation and the TUDCEN for slot-level channel extrapolation respectively.